pbutland/open-recipe/README.md

 Welcome to **Open-Recipe**, an open-source project for creating a standardized food recipe file format and associated APIs.

 This project includes a reference implementation that allows users to create, view recipes in a web browser, and fetch recipes via a REST API.
+The code in this repository is not intended to be a working app and is only intended for reference purposes.

 The [Open-Recipe OpenAPI document](open-recipe.yaml) can be viewed using the [online swagger editor](https://editor.swagger.io/?url=https://raw.githubusercontent.com/pbutland/open-recipe/refs/heads/main/open-recipe.yaml).